Skip to content

 Troubleshot

-After starting the Docker container, use docker exec -it tron tail -f ./logs/tron.log to check if the full node is functioning as expected and to identify any errors when interacting with the full node.
+After starting the Docker container, use docker exec tron-node tail -f ./logs/tron.log to check if the full node is functioning as expected and to identify any errors when interacting with the full node.
+If you go through the Run with Customized Configuration section, you can also directly open and check the locally mapped tron.log file.

 If the following error cases do not cover your issue, please refer to Issue Work Flow, then raise issue in Github.